I was recently asked by a journalist if there was such as a thing as good debt?

 This will make the investment a Good Debt.

-Car loans can be an example of good debt, especially if the vehicle is being used to generate income, however cars and trucks lose value over time, so generally when the vehicle is just for home use it's best to pay in as much as possible up front.
+Car loans can be an example of good debt, especially if the vehicle is being used to generate income, however cars and trucks lose value over time.

 The more money you pay upfront, the less you spend on high-interest monthly payments.